Progressive Supranuclear Palsy

 PSP patients may suffer increasing impairment in “executive functions,” such as distractibility, mental rigidity and inflexibility, impairments in planning and problem solving, and poor financial judgment.
 PSP patients may also have memory problems.
 They also develop progressive language disturbance.

-There is currently no effective treatment for PSP, although scientists are searching for better ways to manage the disease.
+There is currently no effective treatment for PSP.
 In some patients, the slowness, stiffness and balance problems of PSP may respond to anti-parkinsonian agents such as levodopa, or levodopa combined with anticholinergic agents, but the effect is usually temporary.
-The speech, vision and swallowing difficulties usually do not respond to any drug treatment.
+Decreased transmission of GABA in the mid-brain is considered to contribute to the symptoms of PSP and so drugs that work on the GABA neurotransmitter, such as may be helpful.
+Zolpidem in limited case studies has improved speech and facial expressions as well as akinesia rigidity and dysarthria.
+However this drug is short acting and prolonged use is not recommended.
+In general speech, vision and swallowing difficulties usually do not respond to any currently available drug treatment.

 Another group of drugs that has been of some modest success in PSP are antidepressant medications.
 The most commonly used for PSP have been Prozac, Elavil and Tofranil.
 The anti-PSP benefit of these drugs seems to be unrelated to their ability to relieve depression.